-- Air Freight

-- Sea Freight

 - Land Transport Service-Domestic & International

 - Cargo Charter (Aircraft and Vessels)

 - Project Logistics Management

 - Warehousing & Distribution Services

 - Cargo Charter (Aircraft and Vessels)

 - Project Logistics Management

 - Warehousing & Distribution Services

 - Exhibition Cargo Service

 - Heavy Lift/Out of Gauge Transport

-Royal Jet Group
+Royal Jet LLC

-The Royal Jet Group is a premium private aviation group of companies headquartered in Abu Dhabi and jointly owned by ADA (50%) and Presidential Flight Authority (50%).
+The Royal Jet LLC is a premium private aviation group of companies headquartered in Abu Dhabi and jointly owned by ADA (50%) and Wave One Investment RSC Ltd. (50%).

-Royal Jet owns and/or operates ten Boeing Business Jets and two Bombardier Global 5000 aircraft (9 of which are owned and 3 leased).
-Its employees hold multiple certifications and licenses issued by the UAE General Civil Aviation Authority (GCAA) and the Bermuda Civil Aviation Authority.
+Royal Jet owns and/or operates eight Boeing Business Jets and two Bombardier Global 5000 aircraft (9 of which are owned and 1 leased) in addition to managing aircraft on behalf of aircraft owners.
+Its employees hold multiple certifications and licenses issued by the UAE General Civil Aviation Authority (GCAA), Guernsey Director of Civil Aviation, and Republic of San Marino Civil Aviation Authority.

-The Royal Jet Group is a founding member of the Middle East Business Aviation Association (MEBAA), a member of various other industry associations, and its flight and ground operations are certified by the International Business Aviation Council (IBAC) and under the Wyvern Wingman program.
+The Royal Jet LLC is a founding member of the Middle East Business Aviation Association (MEBAA), a member of various other industry associations, and its flight and ground operations are certified by the International Business Aviation Council (IBAC) and under the Wyvern Wingman program.
 Its Fixed Based Operations (FBO)/VIP Terminal at Abu Dhabi International Airport is also a member of the industry leading Air Elite Network.